 Within five years of becoming king, John had lost much of his family’s lands in France, resulting in the collapse of the Angevin Empire and the growing power of the French dynasty.
 His reign was marked by a string of unsuccessful military campaigns, losing much of the money his Barons had put into the campaigns.

 John’s allegiances with Europe were further tested when arguments arose with Pope Innocent III over the next Archbishop of Canterbury.
 John refused to accept the Pope’s choice Stephen Langton, instead banishing him from England.
 This led to John’s excommunication in 1209 (though he was eventually pardoned).

-What was the Magna Carta?
+What Magna Carta?